phphd/exceptional-matcher/README.md

 #### ValidationFailedException Condition

-This is very similar to ValueException Condition with the difference that it integrates Symfony's native `ValidationFailedException`.
+This one is very similar to `ValueException` condition \
+with the difference that it integrates Symfony's native `ValidationFailedException`.

-You can specify `ValidationFailedExceptionMatchCondition` to match validation exception based on value:
+Specify `ValidationFailedExceptionMatchCondition` to correlate validation exception's value with a property value:

 ```php
 use PhPhD\ExceptionalValidation;